x

 More () »

-The St. Clair County Health Department is looking to narrow down what foods may have caused the outbreak that lead to at least six people hospitalized.
+The St. Clair County Health Department is looking to narrow down what foods may have caused the outbreak that led to at least six people being hospitalized.

 FAIRVIEW HEIGHTS, Ill. — As the St. Clair County Health Department continues its investigation into food poisoning cases at a Fairview Heights restaurant, officials are now surveying customers on what they ate in the weeks before the restaurant closed.

-The health department said as of Oct.
-7, the LongHorn Steakhouse remained closed as the investigation continues into the cause of the outbreak, which is still unknown.
-It added that restaurant representatives are cooperating with health officials and working to determine a source of the infection.
+The health department said the LongHorn Steakhouse remained closed as the investigation continues into the cause of the outbreak, which is still unknown.
+It added that restaurant representatives are cooperating with health officials and working to determine the source of the infection.

 Jory Lange, a food poisoning lawyer at Lange Law Firm, said he has filed three lawsuits linked to the LongHorn Steakhouse outbreak.
-Lange said he was representing several families after at least 30 people contacted his law firm.
+Lange said he was representing several families after dozens of people contacted his law firm.

 Shigella infection, or shigellosis, causes fever and diarrhea.
 These symptoms occur one to two days after coming in contact with the bacteria.
 Symptoms typically last five to seven days, but some people may experience symptoms anywhere from a few days to 4 or more weeks.